-The Marangu route does however offer you the option of spending an extra acclimatisation day on the mountain.
-This extends the route into a 6-day trek greatly increasing your chances of success Shared hut accommodation on the Marangu route forms one of the main differences compared to the other routes It offers you the relative luxury of being able to sleep in huts along the entire route.
+The 5day marangu route Kilimanjaro Climbing does however offer you the option of spending an extra acclimatization day on the mountain.
+This extends the route into a 6days climbing mount Kilimanjaro greatly increasing your chances of success Shared hut accommodation on the 5day marangu route Kilimanjaro Climbing, the route forms one of the main differences compared to the other routes It offers you the relative luxury of being able to sleep in huts along the entire route.
 Mineral water soft drinks,chocolates and beers are also sold at all the camps on this route All your equipment and supplies are portered and a cook prepares all your meals here we will start our

 Early in the morning after breakfast you will be getting a briefing of your hiking from Climbing Mount Kilimanjaro guides before been transfer to Marangu gate around 9:00 am in the morning which takes about 45 minutes to reach there.
 On your arrival to Marangu gate which is located at the Marangu village normal formality of registration for climbing Mount Kilimanjaro will take place.
 A backpack is important for you to carry few things which will be useful for the particularly day trekking such as camera, extra cloth, skin oil, rain jacket and other things which you will be directed.
 Porters will carry other things for your climbing Mount Kilimanjaro such as food, drinking water, clothes and cooking gas and normally they walk faster than you so they can be in a position of preparing of dinner for you on time.